The RCMP in Canmore work to alert community members about dangerous situations and help to put a stop to dangerous behaviour.

 Knowing Your Neighbours

 Knowing your neighbours is an important part of helping to maintain a safe community.
 You get to know their regular patterns so that you can see when something is unusual.
 Particularly in Canmore, with the number of part time residents, knowing the patterns of your neighbours is essential.
 Canmore is a tight-knit community so while many of us are already well aware of the regular and irregular activities of our neighbours, now we can look at that awareness as it relates to a safe community.
-Make a point of expanding this knowledge to reach those neighbours that you don’t know.
-You’ll make new friends and help with the Canmore Community Watch Program.
+Make a point of reaching out to those neighbours that you don’t know.
+Looking for ideas on how to do that?
+Visit Do Good In Your Hood - you’ll make new friends and help with the Canmore Community Watch Program.

 Our main objective is to have as many residents as possible actively participating in their neighbourhood so that any threats to the area will be reported to the police, thus avoiding the occurrence of a crime.
 We encourage residents to watch out for each other to reduce crime in our town.
 Community members are the eyes and ears of the community and should report any suspicious activity in their neighbourhoods, whenever they occur.